 Sound Effects

 Be sure your story has paragraphs.
-They tell when you’re switching time, place, topic or speaker, and they help break the page up, so it is not just a solid block of writing.
+They tell when you’re switching time, place, topic, or speakers.
+They help break the page up, so it is not just a solid block of writing.

 Number 3 – Capitalization & Punctuation